skochv04/PBD-Project/report.md

 GRANT SELECT ON ScheduleForStudent to student
 GRANT SELECT ON StudentStudies to student
+GRANT SELECT ON StudentWebinars to student
+GRANT SELECT ON StudentCourses to student
 GRANT SELECT ON AllClassParticipants to student
 GRANT SELECT ON AllProgramParticipants to student
 ```